 Message from Kenneth M. Jastrow, II

-During the uncertainties of the 1930s, the UT alumni said, “For Texas, I Will!”
-And they acted on it.
-They didn’t say, “For Texas, I Will — When Things Get Better.”
+The rallying cry for UT alumni during the ’30s was “For Texas I Will.”
+They didn’t say, “For Texas I Will — When Things Get Better.”
 They completed the construction of the four buildings between 1930 and 1933.

-We have an opportunity to be a part of something special with the capital campaign.
-Collectively, through our participation, we have the privilege of making The University of Texas the best public research university in the nation.
+With days left in the campaign, we still have an opportunity to be a part of something special.
+We have the privilege of making The University of Texas the best public research university in the nation.
 This will be a gift to generations of students to come, to our state, and to the world.
 It will also be a gift to us — to participate in this ambitious endeavor that will generate results that endure long past our lifetime.